Mstapleton22/capstone-aged-and-infused/README.md

 # capstone-aged-and-infused

 ## Problem Statement

-	As media, marketing and imagery continue to command control from online users, breaking into business and still find a way to excite the consumer is no longer novelty.
-In order to

-	engage customers and in turn, dive sales - Small Businesses must be tactile in their

-	approach to liven up their products.
-We do this through technology.
-To enrich the alcohol

-	infusion process by allowing consumers to create customizable infusions with the intent to

-	use them in predefined and obscure cocktails.
+	As users are constantly inundated with the digital world, selling products online has become an increasingly difficult.
+In order to excite customers and in turn, drive sales - Small Businesses must get creative in their approach to engage customers with their products.
+Infusion Finder will enrich the leisure cocktail experience by allowing consumers to create customizable infusions to use in craft cocktails.

 ### ERD
 ![alt text](https://github.com/Mstapleton22/capstone-aged-and-infused/blob/master/aged%20and%20infused.png?raw=true "ERD")